Dinners · Holiday Classics

 Mostly the name and where it cooks.
 Dressing bakes in a separate dish (golden top, crisp edges); stuffing cooks inside the bird.
 In the South it's almost always cornbread dressing, baked alongside.

-Why is mine dry?
+Why is my cornbread dressing dry?

 Not enough stock.
 It should look far too wet — almost soupy — before baking, because dry cornbread drinks a surprising amount.
 Add stock until loose, and don't overbake.

-Can I make it ahead?
+Can I make cornbread dressing ahead?

 Yes — assemble a day ahead (eggs and stock in), cover, refrigerate, and bake on the day, adding ~10 minutes from cold.
 Always bake the cornbread itself a day or two before.

-Savoury — heavy on sage, onion and celery, with a plain unsweetened cornbread.
+Savory — heavy on sage, onion and celery, with a plain unsweetened cornbread.
 Save the sweetness for dessert.

 Ad · below-content